XQueryInstitute/Course-Materials/exercises/exercise-3.md

     ]
 ```

 Granted, [XQuery 3.1](http://www.w3.org/TR/xquery-31/) will provide an output method for [JSON serialization](http://docs.basex.org/wiki/XQuery_3.1#JSON_Serialization).
 Still, it's not difficult to write an XQuery 3.0 expression that evaluates to a sequence of strings with JSON syntax.
-A tricky thing is to make sure that the last member of the sequence terminates without a comma.
-Note how we achieve that effect below.

 ```xquery
 xquery version "3.0";